ajmoats/Biophotonics-Device/README.md

-# Biophotonics-Device, by LJ Gonzales, Omar Shehab El-Din, Alexis Moats
+# Biophotonics-Device

-# This GitHub supports the Spring 2025 Biophotonics Project, defined as follows:
+Disease Focus: Diabetes, Hypertension, Arterial Compliance: LJ Gonzales, Omar Shehab El-Din, Alexis Moats

-# Disease Focus: Diabetes, Hypertension, Arterial Compliance
+This GitHub supports the Spring 2025 Biophotonics Project, defined as follows:

 # Introduction:
 As of 2022, diabetes has risen to over 800 million cases globally, affecting 1 in 10 individuals.
 Individuals that have high blood pressure are twice as likely to develop diabetes.
 These individuals exhibit a blood pressure greater than 130/80 mmHg.